ssbc/ssb-meta-feeds-spec/README.md

 Using the metadata it would be possible to attach a lifetime to feeds, meaning honest peers would delete the feeds after a specific time.

+FIXME: consider the broader consequences of ephemeral feeds.
+Maybe they can only be used in limited circumstances.

 ## Allow list

 Similar to ephemeral feeds it would be possible to attach an allow list to a feed and only distribute this feed to people on the allow list.
-As with ephemeral feeds, this cannot be enforced, but assuming honst peers would give piece of mind that the data is only stored on a certain subset of the whole network.
+As with ephemeral feeds, this cannot be enforced, but assuming honest peers would give piece of mind that the data is only stored on a certain subset of the whole network.
+This come naturally be combined with private groups to better ensure safety.

 # Acknowledgments and prior work